 Requirements and Challenges of Aggregation in the United States.

 Falsified medicines have always been a major concern for the European Union (EU) as they represent a serious threat to public health and safety.
 To address this concern, the European Commission (EC) has released the Falsified Medicines Directive (FMD), which details the safety features designed to protect European patients and ensure that medicines are safe and of good quality.
 The delegated regulation will apply as of February 9, 2019.

-Manufacturers, wholesalers and contract manufacturing organizations (CMOs) will soon have the obligation to guarantee the authenticity of any prescription drugs by identifying individual packs and checking whether the outer packaging of medicines has been tampered with.
+Manufacturers, parallel importers and contract manufacturing organisations (CMOs) will soon have the obligation to guarantee the authenticity of any prescription drugs by identifying individual packs and checking whether the outer packaging of medicines has been tampered with.

-Manufacturers, wholesalers and CMOs are responsible for supplying unique identifiers for each product lot to their regulatory government institution/ministry of health.
+Manufacturers, parallel importers and CMOs are responsible for supplying unique identifiers for each product lot to their regulatory government institution/ministry of health.
 Each country’s database is connected to a centralized European data repository.

 Each country’s NMVS database will contain the UIs of all medication currently active in that given country.

 In Brazil, the pharmaceutical industry has until April 2022 to implement a traceability solution for its prescribed medications.
 This system should be connected to the central database called the ‘Sistema Nacional de Controle de Medicamentos‘ (SNCM), created by the National Agency of Sanitary Surveillance (ANVISA), to bring more quality and safety to the consumer.
 Through this procedure, the industry will be able to trace the history and location of each drug, avoid fraud and conduct recalls more accurately with fewer resources.